Drawing from imagination

 - Remember the Therizinosaurus?
 It’s a bulky type of animal, if it would roam on 4 legs, the front half of its body would be significantly lower than the back.
 Its huge talons could serve as wings when webbed, with a bit of imagination.

 Just look for animals with similar features as your creature.
 Break it apart in little chunks so it’s easier for your brain to digest and find fitting animals.
-And always stay open-minded, nature has so much to offer and your design can be so much more if you are open to that.
+Maybe a specific color makes you think of a different animal species that will work well for your design too.
+Always stay open-minded, nature has so much to offer and your design can be so much more if you are open to that.
 Drawing from imagination will come over time.
 You will start connecting interesting features of different animal species in a way only extensive research and practice will bring.
 When you do that, things only can become easier.

 While exploring your design and coming up with ideas, use thumbnails.
 These are little sketches, usually set up in a row of windows on a canvas.
 Just keep drawing until you find a design to your liking.
 A good design unmistakably jumps out.
 And from that point on, start working on the poses of your favorite design.
 This too you can do while working with thumbnails.
 You could even do this for colors and composition!
 Thumbnails are key.